 Other interesting museums in the city

-And if after the museum visit you are left wanting more, and you don't want to go to the typical galleries, don't worry, New York has many hidden cultural treasures.
+And if after visiting the museum you are left wanting more, and you don't want to go to the typical galleries, don't worry, New York has many hidden cultural treasures.
 My favorites are the Guggenheim Museum, which holds paintings by Picasso, Monet or van Gogh, and the spectacular views of the Whitney Museum, ideal for watching the sunset.

 Here is the definitive guide to the 12 best museums in New York.
 And you, which one do you choose?